 Proposals should include a description of the planned contribution, estimated time of duration and whether it will be a workshop, shiur, presentation, lecture, etc., in 150 to 250 words.
 Please submit a brief CV and your contact information as well.

-Registration for the conference will open soon.
+Registration for the conference will open in the spring of 2016.
+Accommodations are limited as Wrocław is European Capital of Culture 2016.
 We will reserve suitable lodgings and encourage you to register as soon as possible.
-There will be a registration fee, but exemptions will be considered upon request.
+There will be a registration fee of 50 Euro, but exemptions will be considered upon request.